-Joint students in Film studies take 60 credits in Film per year.
-In Year 1 your programme will not include FILM 106 or COMM 152.
-In Years 2 and 3 the full range of Film modules are available to you, although the number which you select is limited to two per semester.
-In Year 3 you may do a Dissertation module in Film or in your other Joint subject (but not both).
+Joint students in Film Studies take 60 credits in Film per year.
+In Year One your programme will not include FILM106 or COMM152.
+In Years Two and Three the full range of film modules are available to you, although the number which you select is limited to two per semester.
+In Year Three you may do a dissertation module in film or in your other joint subject (but not both).

 Department Key Facts